alces-software/flight-terminal-services-client/notes/process/deployment-process.md

 ## Prerequisites

  - A checked out copy of the flight-launch git repo.
- - A couple of git remotes which can be created with:  `git remote add dokku dokku@launch.alces-flight.com:flight-launch` and `git remote add dokku-staging dokku@launch.alces-flight.com:flight-launch-staging`.
+ - Some git remotes which can be created with:
+   - `git remote add dokku dokku@apps.alces-flight.com:flight-launch`
+   - `git remote add dokku-staging dokku@apps.alces-flight.com:flight-launch-staging`
+   - `git remote add dokku-manage dokku@apps.alces-flight.com:flight-manage`
+   - `git remote add dokku-manage-staging dokku@apps.alces-flight.com:flight-manage-staging`
  - Some unix tools: `ruby`, `jq`, `docker` and `docker-compose`.

 ## How to deploy a branch to production.

-To deploy a new release of Flight Launch follow the instructions below:
+To deploy a new release of Flight Launch and Flight Manage follow the instructions below:

  1. Checkout the branch you wish to deploy.
  2. Run `./bin/deploy-and-release.sh`.